“I am no longer my own, but thine.

 let it be ratified in heaven.
 Amen.”

-We say goodby to 2016, and hello to 2017.
-Sunday is New Year’s Day.
-Congregations of the Wesleyan/Methodist family will renew their covenant with God with the traditional Covenant Service.
-You will find a version of it in The United Methodist Book of Worship.
+We say goodby to 2017, and hello to 2018.
+At the beginning of the new year congregations of the Wesleyan/Methodist family renew their covenant with God using the traditional Covenant Service.
+You will find it in The United Methodist Book of Worship.
 A piece of this important part of our tradition is the Covenant Prayer (above).

 John Wesley adapted this prayer from the Puritan tradition that was so important to his parents, Samuel and Suzannah, and life in the Epworth rectory.
 It informed his theology and preaching.
 He expected the people called “Methodists” to pray this prayer at the beginning of each new year as a way of remembering and renewing their baptismal covenant.